Medical Malpractice Caps on Damages

 Florida Malpractice Caps on Damages

-To complicate matters further, there is the case of sovereign immunity.
-This means that public hospitals cannot be sued because they are considered public entities.
-Florida has a $200,000 limit for cases involving sovereign immunity, but a claims bill –which must be approved by the state legislature – may allow victims to recover a greater amount.
-For example, according to a Tampa Bay Times report from March 2012, a child who suffered a severe brain injury during birth at a public hospital 14 years ago was awarded $15 million through a claims bill.
+To complicate matters further, Florida’s sovereign immunity laws protect public hospitals from being sued as they are considered public entities.
+In these cases, damages are capped at $200,000 unless a claims bill is approved by the state legislature.
+For example, as reported by the Tampa Bay Times in 2012, a child who suffered a severe brain injury during birth at a public hospital was awarded $15 million through a claims bill—far beyond the standard cap.

 Contacting an Injury Law Firm in Florida